 Supplementing with boron is possibly helpful in reducing calcium and magnesium loss through urine.95-96 If you are already take magnesium supplements, then boron is found to help retain calcium even more.97 Note, while boron reduces calcium loss98 this happened when estrogen and testosterone levels were increased, so supplementing with magnesium is probably better than supplementing with boron.

-Manganese deficiency has been noted in women with osteoporosis.100 A combination of minerals including managenese seems to halt or slow bone loss.101 A study examining deer antlers has proposed that maganese deficiencies may cause calcium to not "stick" to bones, giving rise to osteoporosis.
-The research also linked manganese depletion after the onset of osteoporise to Parkinson's and Alzheimer's diseases.126 Some medical professionals suggest 10-20mg/daily for those concerned with bone loss.
+Manganese deficiency has been noted in women with osteoporosis.100 A combination of minerals including manganese seems to halt or slow bone loss.101 A study examining deer antlers has proposed that manganese deficiencies may cause calcium to not "stick" to bones, giving rise to osteoporosis.
+The research also linked manganese depletion after the onset of osteoporosis to Parkinson's and Alzheimer's diseases.126 Some medical professionals suggest 10-20mg/daily for those concerned with bone loss.

 Strontium is another trace mineral that may be important to bone formation.
 Women with osteoporosis may have poor strontium absorption.105 Over the years there has been some evidence that long term strontium (not radio-active strontium!) supplementation is helpful.106 It may be that this type of supplementation protects the integrity of the bone surface.
 Decreased bone pain has also been reported.108

 Osteoporosis is often caused by homocysteinuria, linked with high levels of homocysteine in the blood.
 Folic acid, and vitamins B6 and B12 reduce homocysteine levels.
 Medical practitioners believe these vitamins lessen osteoporosis because they lower homocysteine109 Research substantiates that thinking127,128 In order to lower homocysteine levels, common amounts of folic acid, vitamins B6 and B12 in most multivitamins and B-complex supplements will be sufficient.